 - 2. What drugs are illegal in Colorado?

-- 3. Colorado drug penalties
+- 3. What are the drug penalties?

-- 4. Links to articles on specific drugs
+- 5. Links to articles on specific drugs

 You can obtain more information about both medical and retail marijuana in our article on Colorado Marijuana Laws or from the Colorado Department of Public Health and Environment’s marijuana information page.